Daethyra/daethyra/README.md

 -->

 ## A bit about me...
-- 🏳️‍⚧️ Pronouns: she/her
 - 🔭 I’m a pentester and cybersecurity analyst!
-- 🌱 I recently passed CompTIA Security+ exam!
+- 🐍 Python is my favorite programming language (I don't understand memory allocation)!
-- 👯 I love collaborating on open-source projects with a clear vision.
+- 👯 I love contributing to open-source freeware projects with a clear vision.
-- 🤔 I like building tools and projects with Python.
+- 🤔 I'm pretty sure there's no ethical consumption under capitalism, but we gotta live somehow.
 - 💬 Ask me about my favorite video game, or which games I'm playing recently.
 - ⚡ Fun fact: I love Star Wars!
 Guess my favorite trilogy.
+- 🫱🏼‍🫲🏻 Love it when people contribute to my projects, and hope they're helpful to someone.

 ## Tech Stack